mrfoyl/docker-csgo-server/README.md

 ## Counter Strike Global Offensive with Ebot integration
-## All Credit goes to Gonzih and his csgo docker build on with this is based on.
+## All Credit goes to Gonzih, and his csgo docker build on witch this is based on.

 CS:GO server in docker with 128 tick enabled by default.